7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 Do you want to start free?

-- Yes, simplest option: Buffer (permanent free plan).
+- Yes, simplest option: pick Buffer.

-- Yes, analytics-led: Metricool (free plan).
+- Yes, analytics-led: pick Metricool.

 Is recycling evergreen content a priority?

-- Yes, on the cheapest plan: RecurPost.
+- Yes, on the lowest monthly price: pick RecurPost.

 Do you post across many platforms?

-- Yes, the widest coverage: Vista Social (13+ platforms).
+- Yes, the widest coverage: pick Vista Social.

-- Yes, with strong reporting: Metricool.
+- Yes, with strong reporting: pick Metricool.

 Use-case cheat sheet

-| Scenario | Best choice | Why |
+| Your situation | Pick | Why |

 |---|---|---|

-| You want free recycling that never goes stale | BuntingPost | Free tier plus AI-refreshed reposts |
+| You want recycling that never goes stale | BuntingPost | Every repost is AI-rewritten before it publishes |

-| You loved Hopper HQ's visual grid planning | Later | Closest Instagram-first visual planner |
+| You loved Hopper HQ's visual grid | Later | Closest Instagram-first visual planner |

-| You want the cheapest capable all-rounder | Publer | Low cost with recycling and integrations |
+| You want the cheapest capable all-rounder | Publer | $5/mo entry with recycling and integrations |

-| Analytics and ad reporting are the priority | Metricool | Deep analytics plus ad management |
+| Analytics and ad reporting come first | Metricool | Deep reporting plus Google, Meta, and TikTok ads |

-| You post across many platforms | Vista Social | 13+ platforms with review management |
+| You post to more than 10 platforms | Vista Social | 13 or more platforms plus review management |

-| You want dedicated recycling on a budget | RecurPost | Cheapest true recycling tool |
+| You want recycling on the lowest monthly price | RecurPost | $9/mo with recurring slots on every tier |

-| You want the simplest free scheduler | Buffer | Permanent free plan, minimal learning curve |
+| You want the simplest free scheduler | Buffer | Permanent free plan, almost no learning curve |

-| You need Google Business Profile posting | BuntingPost or RecurPost | Both support GBP scheduling |
+| You need Google Business Profile posting | RecurPost | It publishes to Google Business Profile on every plan |

 Frequently asked questions